Avaiga/taipy-studio/README.md

 provides a whole development environment, including state-of-the-art support for the Python programming language.

+You can get all the relevant information on this extension on the [Taipy Studio](https://docs.taipy.io/en/latest/manuals/studio/) documentation page.

 ## Extensions included

 Taipy Studio automatically installs two extensions: